Mobile Menu

 • Binturong

-3. Chinese New Year Crafts
+3. List of Chinese New Year Books

-Chinese New Year Books
+4. List of Chinese New Year Videos

 These facts about Chinese New Year and resources will help you plan a comprehensive unit on Chinese New Year in China or holiday celebrations around the world.
 Another helpful resource to check out is this article, which offers suggestions for how to manage a holidays around the world learning experience in your classroom.
 It will help you with planning and teaching lessons about Chinese New Year in China, as well as a comprehensive holidays around the world resource.